mannam95/Image_Retrieval_XAI/FrontEnd_Html5/README.md

 ### Prerequisites

-* Now in order see the UI page running properly, you need to condifure and run the business server(The instructions can be seen in business server part)
+* Now in order see the UI page running properly, you need to configure and run the business server(The instructions can be seen in business server part)

 ### Installing